-Lafayette College President Nicole Hurd lost a faculty no-confidence vote on Tuesday, becoming the first president in the college’s nearly 200-year history to do so.
+Lafayette College President Nicole Hurd was the subject of a successful faculty no-confidence vote on Tuesday, a first in the college’s nearly 200-year history.

-“It doesn’t feel like a win when it’s something so serious for the College,” wrote Caroline Lee, the anthropology and sociology department head and one of the motion’s 10 original authors, in an email.
-“It’s not our job to decide the next step, but I hope that we have a quick resolution and can get back to moving forward at this incredible institution.”
+“It doesn’t feel like a win when it’s something so serious for the College,” Caroline Lee, the anthropology and sociology department head and one of the motion’s 10 original authors, wrote in an email.

 Hurd declined to comment.